lelordoftech/CarND-Advanced-Lane-Lines/writeup_report.md

 * First find the two starting positions for the left and right lane at the bottom of frame
 * Go through each layer looking for positions for the next left and right lane using past position as a reference

-To optimize the result, I used length of lane to find the correct positions (line 35-48 and 88-96).
+To optimize the result, I used width of lane to find the correct positions (line 35-48 and 88-96).

-* Predict two positions for the left or right lane using length of lane (start with value is 470px) if we cannot get both of left and right lane positions in 1 frame.
+* Predict two positions for the left or right lane using width of lane (start with value is 470px) if we cannot get both of left and right lane positions in 1 frame.
 ```python
     if (l_max > 0 and r_max == 0): # Cannot find r_center
         l_center = l_max - offset